galiacheng/weblogic-aks-hci/README.md

 This sample set up WebLogic cluster using WSL terminal from Windows 11 machine.

-Run the shell commands to connect to AKS outside the HCI host.
+Run the shell commands to connect to AKS in the outside of the HCI host.

 Install `connectedk8s` extension and enable the Cluster Connect the Arc-enabled Kubernetes cluster.